MajoTommy/housekeeper-app-dev/docs/DATABASE-STRUCTURE.md

 -   `/users`: Stores base user profile information (auth details, role).
 -   `/housekeeper_profiles`: Stores extended profile information specific to housekeepers.
 -   `/homeowner_profiles`: Stores extended profile information specific to homeowners.
--   `/properties`: Stores details about homeowner properties (address, size, etc.).
+-   `/properties`: Stores details about homeowner properties (address, size, etc.). *(Note: Property characteristics like size, bedrooms, bathrooms are being centralized to `/homeowner_profiles/{userId}` for the primary property.
+This collection can be used for homeowners with multiple distinct properties in future iterations.)*
 -   `/invites`: (Currently unused, potential for future invite system)

 ## `/users/{userId}` Document